 Inman is a very small city located in the state of South Carolina.
 With a population of 2,430 people and five constituent neighborhoods, Inman is the 132nd largest community in South Carolina.

-Inman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Inman isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Inman are a mix of both white- and blue-collar jobs.
 Overall, Inman is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Inman who work in office and administrative support (15.62%), sales jobs (11.52%), and maintenance occupations (7.77%).

-The percentage of people in Inman with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.71% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Inman is quite a bit lower than the national average among all cities of 21.84%: just 11.71% of people here over 25 have a bachelor's degree or an advanced degree.